carlinhoshk/website/src/content/docs/configure/billing/index.md

 ## Configure billing

-Organization owners can set up billing in the organization settings by clicking "Upgrade Plan".
+Organization owners can set up billing in the organization settings by clicking "Upgrade Plan" on the Billing page.

 ![Configure Billing](/images/docs/billing/configure-org-billing.png)